vvorobjov/nrp-backend/hbp_nrp_backend/doc/source/backend_architecture.rst

 The :code:`Simulation Server` manages the execution of the experiment's :code:`main_script.py` that drives :code:`nrp-core`'s simulation via its python client.

-A MQTT broker is used to send runtime information (e.g. status of the simulation, errors) to the Frontend and to exchange messages between backend's internal components.
+A :term:`MQTT` broker is used to send runtime information (e.g. status of the simulation, errors) to the Frontend and to exchange messages between backend's internal components (i.e. :ref:`rest-server` and :ref:`simulation-server`).

 Details on the REST API can be found here: :doc:`REST-API`.